-Her style is warm, encouraging & honest, with a well-developed sense of humour.
-Her ability to grasp the “big picture” of organisational culture & morale within workplaces means she can offer sound advice and processes to build on policies & practices which enhance relationships instead of putting them at risk.
+Marg’s ability to grasp the “big picture” of organisational culture & morale within organisations (including schools) and workplaces means she can offer sound advice and processes to build on policies & practices which enhance relationships instead of putting them at risk.
 She works closely with other consultants and experts to provide a tailored service that provides the best possible outcomes for her clients.

 Experience & Expertise

 Margaret, with a strong background in education, counselling & project management, has highly developed skills as a facilitator, trainer, & presenter.
 She is widely recognised as an international expert on school & workplace bullying, & has played a major role in the introduction of restorative practices into schools & workplaces in Australia and internationally.
 She is an experienced mediator & has expertise in the management of trauma & critical incidents.
 Her work is informed by a range of disciplines including biology, psychology & social, organisational & management theory.

 She has presented papers & workshops & conducted training across Australia, New Zealand, Asia, Canada, UK & the USA.
 She is a published author in the area of restorative justice in schools & workplaces and the development of leadership integrity and organisational change.

 Margaret holds a Bachelor of Science Degree, a Diploma in Education (University of Queensland), & a Graduate Diploma in Counselling (Queensland University of Technology).
 She is a Founding and current Director of Restorative Practices International (RPI), and Chair of the Queensland Chapter of RPI.
 She is a Fellow of the Australian Institute of Management.

 Restorative Practices International: www.rpiassn.org